 How is social work shaped by global issues and international problems and how should it address them?
-This is the only book to examine international social work from a radical perspective.
+This book employs a radical perspective to examine international social work.

 Iain Ferguson is Honorary Professor of Social Work and Social Policy at the University of the West of Scotland and co-editor of Critical and Radical Social Work: an International Journal.

 Vasilios Ioakimidis is Professor of Social Work and Director of the Centre for Social Work at the University of Essex.

 Michael Lavalette has published widely on radical social work and contemporary social movements.
 He is co-editor of Critical and Radical Social Work journal.

 Introduction, Global Social Work in a Political Context;

 Part 1: The Political Context of Contemporary Social Work;

 Neoliberalism, social work and the state: retreat or restructuring?;